stat545ubc-2023/assignment-b2-ZoeZHH/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package counts the missing values in a data set which grouped by one variable.
+This package contains a function, count_all_missing_by_group(), which counts the missing values in a data set which grouped by one variable.

 ## Installation